beNative/git-automation/README.md

 ## Core Features

--   **Custom Title Bar & Integrated UI:** A sleek, modern title bar like in VS Code frees up screen space and provides a native-app feel.
--   **Integrated Command Palette:** The powerful command palette (`Ctrl/Cmd+K`) is now instantly accessible from the center of the new title bar, streamlining keyboard-driven navigation and actions.
 -   **Centralized Dashboard:** View the status, branch, and build health of all your repositories in one place.
 -   **Customizable Dashboard Categories:** Organize your repositories into collapsible sections with **dual-theme (light/dark) color styling**, a library of predefined themes, full drag-and-drop support (for both repositories and categories), and alternative up/down reorder buttons.
 -   **Multi-VCS Support:** Manage both Git and Subversion (SVN) repositories seamlessly.